Bidya122/WGS-Analysis/Sars_cov2_1sample/readme.md

 o	E. coli ~51%
 o	SARS-CoV-2 ~38%
 So the peak of the curve should roughly match the expected GC % for your species or genome and it does!!
 Although FastQC flagged sequence duplication levels as a failure, this is expected for SARS-CoV-2 sequencing due to the small viral genome and high sequencing depth.
 The observed duplication reflects biological and experimental enrichment rather than poor data quality.
 Therefore, this QC result did not prevent downstream analysis.

+Following successful quality control, reads were aligned to the indexed reference genome using BWA.